 Debbie Fisher, 2019 Inductee

-Debbie says, “I absolutely love working with younger children.
-I love to impress the love of music in a natural way, and I try to make sure they continue to love and seek musical education throughout their lives.”
-She sang in adult choirs since she was 14 and made choral music her major emphasis through college.
+“I absolutely love working with younger children,” Debbie said.
+“I love to impress the love of music in a natural way.
+I try to make sure they continue to love and seek musical education through their lives.”

 Debbie has taught music at Fountain Hills Charter School for 21 years and at private schools for 14 years prior to that.
 She also gives private music lessons.
 Debbie has been singing in adult choirs since she was 14 and loves choral music, which was her major emphasis through college.